Australian Cover for Lady Helen and The Dark Days Club!

 27th August, 2015

 Here is the beautiful cover for the USA edition of The Dark Days Club.
 Gorgeous, hey?
-I have an official release date too: 26th January, 2016, but if you want to be ready, you can preorder now.
+I have an official release date too: 26th January, 2016, but if you want to be ready, you can preorder from US Amazon now by clicking on the cover image below.
 Huzzah!

 Guest at RWA Conference in Melbourne!